MS&AD Insurance Group Basic Policies on Corporate Governance

 10. Nomination Process

-• The Board of Directors appoints candidates for Directors and Audit & Supervisory Board Members, and Executive Officers based on advice from the Nomination Committee.
-The Audit & Supervisory Board’s consent needs to be obtained for candidates for Audit & Supervisory Board Members.
+• The Board of Directors appoints candidates for Directors (excluding those who are Audit and Supervisory Committee Members.) and Directors who are Audit and Supervisory Committee Members, and Executive Officers based on advice from the Nomination Committee.
+The approval of the Audit and Supervisory Committee shall be obtained for candidates for Directors who are Audit and Supervisory Committee Members.

-• The Nomination Committee deliberates on important management personnel matters and provides advice on these matters to the Board of Directors.
-Such matters include the selection of candidates for Director and Audit & Supervisory Board Member, and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments.
+• The Nomination Committee deliberates on major management personnel matters and provides advice on these matters to the Board of Directors.
+Such matters include the selection of candidates for Directors (excluding those who are Audit and Supervisory Committee Members.) and Directors who are Audit and Supervisory Committee Members, and Executive Officers of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments.

 • The Nomination Committee is made up of 3 or more members.